RI America the Beautiful (ATB) Grant Program

 The DFE has defined 3 focused categories of ATB grants for this grant application period.
 When submitting an application, an applicant is required to identify one of these three categories as reflective of the proposal.

 The three categories are:

-Projects submitted under the Education and Outreach category must conduct education activities about urban forestry.
-The education component should be designed to give participants the knowledge and skills they need to make informed decisions and responsible actions about trees and urban forests.
+Projects submitted under the Education and Outreach category should be a vehicle for community members to learn about and practice environmental stewardship.
+The education component should be locally-based and designed to give participants the knowledge and skills they need to make informed decisions and responsible actions about trees and urban forests.

 You can learn more about this opportunity by visiting the funder's website.